moleculardiagnostics-be/bioit_validation_guidelines/README.md

 The guidelines and files provided in this repository are created by the bioinformatics workgroup of molecular diagnostics.be.

 The guidelines can be found [here](guidelines.md).

+We are open to discussion.
+Please create an issue, and our community will discuss and answer it.